 Cold sores derive their name from the fact that they occur more commonly when someone has a cold or illness.
 They appear during times of stress or low immunity, as well as after prolonged sun or wind exposure.
 They may also appear in correlation with the menstrual cycle.
 They can be associated with underlying immune disorders, which is why recurrent episodes may require further evaluation.

 There is no known direct correlation with gluten.
 However, if someone is chronically ill or stressed from gluten exposure, cold sores may be indirectly triggered by gluten exposure.

 Most cold sores will resolve with no treatment in two to four weeks.
 Avoiding close contact with anyone who has a cold sore is the primary means of prevention.
 Kissing is a common form of transmission.
 Decrease the risk of passing the virus on to others by avoiding touching blisters.
 Using sunblock and lip balm may help prevent occurrences for those triggered by sun and wind.
 Cool compresses and over-the-counter numbing medicines such as benzocaine are used for pain management.
 Over-the-counter treatments such as Abreva may be applied topically and alcohol-based formulas are used to dry out the lesion.
 Antiviral prescription medications may be used and shorten the course of symptoms slightly.

-As with cankers sores, addressing triggers such as lack of sleep or increased stress is vital to prevention and recovery of cold sores.
+As with canker sores, addressing triggers such as lack of sleep or increased stress is vital to the prevention and recovery of cold sores.
 When symptoms arise, lysine is an amino acid that is commonly used in an oral or topical cream to speed healing.
-Consumption of foods high in lysine (beans, peas and corn) can also be used as a means of prevention.
+Consumption of foods high in lysine (beans, peas, and corn) can also be used as a means of prevention.
 A rhubarb and sage cream or lemon balm are also used as topical remedies.
 Probiotics may also be beneficial to alleviating cold sores by supporting the immune system and combating the virus.